nathan38p/LRPhoton/README.md

 LRPhoton is a Python application for SAXS/WAXS data processing and visualization dedicated to laboratory and synchrotron scattering data, including XENOCS laboratory SAXS systems and ESRF beamlines ID13 and ID02.

 ## Windows installation
-1. Download the repository ZIP from https://github.com/nathan38p/LRPhoton-releases/releases/latest
+1. Click the green Code button, then select Download ZIP.
 2. Extract the ZIP archive.
 3. Open the extracted folder.
 4. Double click on Install.bat.